 The float voltage comparator IC1a compares the battery voltage (divided by R1/VR1 and R3) to the 5V reference voltage (divided by R5 and R6).
 The comparison point is offset by the thermistor TM1 for temperature compensation.
 The comparison point is also modified by the Equalize switch, S1 and R2.
 The output of IC1a goes high (+5V) when the battery voltage is below the float voltage setting.
 The output goes low when the battery voltage is above the float voltage setting.
 This provides the charge/idle signal that controls the rest of the circuit.

 The charge/idle signal is sent to IC2a and b, a pair of D-type flip-flops.
-The flip-flops are clocked by the IC1b phase-shift clock oscillator.
+The flip-flops are clocked by the IC1b phase-shift clock oscillator, which runs at about 150 Hz.
 The clocking causes the flip-flop outputs to produce a square wave charge/idle signal that is synchronized with the frequency of the clock oscillator.
 The two halves of IC2 operate in synchronization, IC2a is used to drive the PV current switching circuitry, IC2b is used to drive the charging state indicator LED either red (charging) or green (floating).

 The latched charge/idle signals from the IC2a flip-flop switch bipolar transistors Q1 and Q3 on and off alternately.
 Q1 pulls the gate of MOSFET Q2 to ground, this switches the solar current on through the battery.
 Q3 pulls the base of Q4 toward ground and Q4 pulls the gate of MOSFET Q2 to the PV+ line, turning Q2 off and stopping the solar charging current.

 The solar charging current flows through the heavy lines on the schematic.
-Diode D1 prevents the battery from discharging through the solar panel at night.
-Fuse F1 prevents excessive battery current from flowing in the event of a short circuit.
+Diode D1 prevents the battery from discharging through the reverse-biased IRF4905 MOSFET and solar panel at night, it also protects the circuit from high reverse currents in the event of a short across the PV lines.
+Fuse F1 protects the circuit against possible high battery current if diode D1 were to become shorted out.
 Transzorb TZ1 absorbs transient voltage spikes that may be caused by lightning.

 Put the solar panel in the sun, the battery will charge up.
 When the battery is low and the sun is shining on the PV, the LED will be red.
 When the battery charges up to the float voltage, the LED will alternate red/green.
 When the sun goes down, the LED will shut off.

-In systems where the battery is frequently deep-discharged, the equalize switch should occasionally be turned on for a period of several hours to a full day, this increases the charge of the battery's weaker cells.
+In systems where the battery is frequently deep-discharged, the equalize switch should occasionally be turned on for a period of several hours to a full day, this assures that the battery's weaker cells become fully charged.

 Back to FC's Solar Circuits page.